 Theme days/weeks, educational including residential visits, whole school activities and opportunities within and outside school all enrich and develop the children’s learning.
 After school clubs and events extend these opportunities further.

 The outdoor environment and the local community are considered an opportunity for active learning for all our pupils.
 The school grounds have been developed so they can enrich different curriculum areas and children experience ‘Forest Schools’.

-Pupils have regular opportunities to share their learning with each other, their parents and carers and other learners through school-based performance and exhibition, for example ‘stay and play’, ‘stay and get arty’, ‘stay and calculate’.
+Pupils have regular opportunities to share their learning with each other, their parents and carers and other learners through school-based performance and exhibition, for example ‘stay and play’' and ‘stay and get arty’.

 As well as ongoing, daily teacher assessment, formal assessment is designed to be proportionate and sustainable for staff.
 There are two periods throughout the year whereby the children are formally assessed to inform next steps for teaching, including clear actions for improving progress and for intervention.